History of the Hurricane

 The family planned a "Grand Opening" celebration to commemorate the new addition.
 They invited all of their family and friends, including the Chamber of Commerce.
 Due to an overwhelming response of RSVPs from Chamber members, the celebration lasted FIVE DAYS.
 The celebration also included the unveiling of the "Hurricane Watch Roof-Top," a third-level featuring 360-degree views of Pass-A-Grille and St. Pete Beach.

-The "Original Hurricane," at ground level, continues to be a popular spot among families who come to enjoy a night of casual dining and ocean and gulf fresh seafood – delicious salmon, Old Bay peel 'n' eat shrimp, ahi tuna, and calamari strips.
+The "Original Hurricane," at ground level, continues to be a popular spot among families who come to enjoy a night of casual dining and gulf fresh seafood – delicious salmon, Old Bay peel 'n' eat shrimp, and calamari strips.
 Salads are served cool and crisp, and the kitchen's spices remain a secret to all but a select few.

-Come to the Hurricane to enjoy the freshest seafood, mesmerizing sunsets, thirst-quenching drinks, live music, and most of all – a slice of history found nowhere else.
+Come to the Hurricane to enjoy the freshest seafood, mesmerizing sunsets, thirst-quenching drinks, and most of all – a slice of history found nowhere else.